Wax Bomb - one of my top sellers

 Hopefully the sites know what sells and will accept images accordingly, but ultimately, the buyers are what matters.
 I haven't noticed any great trends on one site selling one particular type of image more than others.

 Shutterstock does seem to favor recent submissions for a week or two.
 After that sales seem to decrease to some slower steady state.
 I haven't had a long enough stretch without submitting there to see how low the final steady state might be though, but they held up ok for about a month, but then started dropping a bit in the second month before I started uploading again.
 Very popular images manage to stay at the top of the searches, and very obscure images don't have to compete with many images, but don't get very many sales.
 It seems that DT slowly increases sales and returns as images climb up in levels.
-IS seems to increase over the long run, until they change the best match criteria, then things change drastically.
+IS seems to increase over the long run, until they change the best match criteria, then things change drastically (usually for the worse).

 As I might have said earlier, the jury is still out if this is worth my effort monetarily.
 Since I would be spending a lot of time taking and messing with pictures anyway, it wouldn't be fair to use all of the time I have spent with my camera and computer against the income.
 I think there also might be some sort of critical mass for the number of photos up where your own photos start attracting buyers to your portfolio.
 In any case, what will really make the difference is how well sales hold up over time.
 If so, it will be worth it, if not, then it will have been a learning experience.
 If I can upload the photos I would be taking anyway when I have some free time and a decent connection and make some money off of them, that would be nice.
 If I end up spending a lot of time taking photos I wouldn't bother with on my own and processing and uploading them only for a small return, then it isn't worth it.